recent updates & upcoming talks

 In January 2024, I started a new position as Professor of sociology at the University of South Carolina.
 This move comes after nearly a decade in the Department of Health and Behavioral Sciences at the University of Colorado Denver, where I spent stints as the director of Graduate Studies, and our undergraduate programs in Public Health.

 Broadly, my research revolves around addressing how networks constrain or promote the diffusion of information and/or diseases through populations.
 Much of this work has focused on infectious diseases (e.g., HIV/AIDS and covid-19).
 Recently, I have spent more time examining the integrative patterns and processes in problem-focused areas of science that draw from many academic disciplines (e.g., population health, demography, religion).
-In addition, I have a primary interest in using social network theory to improve strategies used in the design and implementation of primary data collection projects (e.g., my book).
+In addition, I have a primary interest in using social network theory to improve strategies used in the design, implementation, and evaluation of primary data collection projects (e.g., my book).